ctch3ng/Digitalisation-AIO-Package/README.md

    - TimescaleDB: `enable`
  - Import the `Dashboard Demo.json` from the `grafana-data/` directory into Grafana via Dashboards -> Import.
  - Edit `Sensor 1` and `Sensor 2` panels.
 Select `grafana-postgresql-datasource` as the source.
- - Explore visualisations and analytics for time-series data.